gilescope/book-exploring-async-basics/src/7_8_cleaning_up.md

 # Cleaning up

+Lastly we clean up after ourselves by joining all our threads so we know that all destructors have ran without errors after we're finished.

 ```rust
 // We clean up our resources, makes sure all destructors runs.
 for thread in self.thread_pool.into_iter() {